 - Keep applying to national and international platforms and companies

-We hope that this article has helped you understand the scenario of internships and why it is important for you to undertake one today.
+We hope that this article has helped you understand the scenario of internships and why it is important for you to undertake one today and also read about how you can get placed in a product-based company.

 To read more articles, click here.